 The name scabbard comes from an old French word and basically means a container for a dagger or sword, the English equivalent of this word is the sheath.

-Scabbard’s stopped warriors daggers or swords from being damaged, it protected the blade when it was not in use.
+The scabbard’s stopped warriors’ daggers or swords from being damaged, they protected the blade when it was not in use.

 How was a Scabbard made?

 Medieval scabbards could be made from numerous materials but the most popular were leather and wood.